 - Since the build and support particles are in sealed cartridges, reduced risk to health and safety and easy to handle

 - Due to the separate material support structure, easy to remove and create complex parts with thin walls, sharp edges, etc.

 More on Nanoparticle jetting technology can be found here at https://www.xjet3d.com/technology/.

 DOD – Drop on demand

-Drop on demand as the name implies deposits only tiny dots of material when necessary instead of continuous lines and is used typically for viscous liquid materials.
-These DOD technology printers use two heads one for each build and support material.
-Due to its ability to print viscous liquid, these are used exclusively to make wax patterns for investment casting, especially jewellery manufacturing.
+Drop on demand, as the name implies, deposits only tiny dots of material when necessary instead of continuous lines and is typically used for viscous liquid materials.
+These DOD technology printers use two heads for each build and one support material.
+Due to their ability to print viscous liquid, these are used exclusively to make wax patterns for investment casting, especially jewellery manufacturing.

 How does Drop-on demand material jetting technology work?